-It makes no sense to spend time trying to invite people to join you for Christmas Eve and then not aggressively follow up on them after they come!
-You have a few weeks.
-Adjust your worship visitor follow-up plan so you're prepared for the influx of worship guests.
+It makes no sense to spend time trying to invite people to join you for special events and then not aggressively follow up on them after they come!
 If you don't have a worship visitor follow-up plan, hopefully this demonstrates, it's not that hard to put one together.
-There is still time.

-May God richly bless your efforts to follow up on the guests he brings to his house this Christmas!
+May God richly bless your efforts to follow up on the guests he brings to his house!